koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_2.md

-The image shows a page from what appears to be a magazine or journal, tilted slightly to the right.
+# The image in slide 2 of lecture 14  shows a page from what appears to be a magazine or journal, tilted slightly to the right.
 At the top of the page, a headline reads, "CASE STUDY SELL DIRECT-TO-CONSUMER OR THROUGH AMAZON?" followed by a subtitle, "AN E-BIKE MAKER WEIGHS THE TRADE-OFFS.
 BY THALES TEIXEIRA."

 Beneath the subtitle, in large purple text, is the sentence: "Sitting in his office, Mark Ellinas frowned at his computer screen."